ruuda/noblit/README.md

    store might be better suited for this.
  * High write throughput.
 If you produce large volumes of data quickly, probably not all of it remains valuable for a long time, and storage space might become a concern.
-A time series database or persistent message queue might be a better alternative.
+A time series database or durable message queue might be a better alternative.
  * Portability.
 Little-endian architectures that run Linux are the only target for now.